PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-12 05:39:10
+Last updated: 2024-04-12 05:39:43
-Random Quote: Ted: "[to Marshall, lying next to him] Marshall, are you still thinking about Lily?"Marshall: "Yeah."Ted: "Please stop!" - Ted Mosby
+Random Quote: Your pain defines who you are but it no longer holds power on you - Noah